ka1130/just-sudo-it/_posts/2017-03-24-the-boids-plan.md

 And finally, the **alignment** rule forcing all Boids to follow the average direction of the flock and adjust the speed of each Boid to its neighbours.

 When breaking these rules apart, I came across a nice explanation of the problem by Conrad Parker.
 He [decribed the calculations using pseudocode](http://www.kfish.org/boids/pseudocode.html).
-This was a great help in implementation, having undesrtood this thing was enough to get down to coding in JavaScript.
+This was a great help in my implementation, having understood this thing was enough to get down to coding in JavaScript.

 ## Stage 4: Creating a Boid class